chriseppstein/chriseppstein.github.com/_source/_posts/2009-09-07-building-a-jekyll-watcher-with-fssm.markdown

 ---
 title: Building a Jekyll Watcher with FSSM
+description: "Stop compiling and start watching your jekyll project with FSSM."
 category: blogging
 ---
 Travis Tilley's [File System State Monitor][fssm] provides a fantastic API for monitoring a filesystem and